bitlogik/uniblow/README.md

 ### Ledger

-A Ledger hardware device such as Nano X and Nano S, can be used with Uniblow but only for Ethereum/EVM chains (ETH, BSC, MATIC, FTM, METIS, CELO, GMLR, MOVR, AVAX and ARB).
+A Ledger hardware device such as Nano X and Nano S, can be used with Uniblow but only for Ethereum/EVM chains (ETH, BSC, MATIC, FTM, OP, METIS, CELO, GMLR, MOVR, AVAX and ARB).

 The Ledger needs to be unlocked and run the Ethereum app.
 The address displayed in the wallet can be checked on the Ledger screen by clicking a dedicated UI